 Firewall software and/or hardware can be used to prevent hackers from gaining access to your computer via the internet.
 You authorise the internet traffic that is allowed to pass to and from your computer.
 This can add further security to your computer and is often already present within a business network or as part of an internet security software package.

 Always ensure that you have the latest version of your browser installed, together with any patches that are available.
-New discoveries are always being made by hackers on how they can infiltrate browser security, and so patches are required to ensure that you are not vulnerable in any web browsing.
+New discoveries are always being made by hackers on how they can infiltrate browser security, so patches are required to ensure that you are not vulnerable in any web browsing.
 The LLL recommends using the latest version of either Microsoft Internet Explorer or Mozilla Firefox.

-Checking your account
+Checking your account.

 Always check your account balance and transactions regularly to ensure there are no unauthorised transactions on your account.
-Call the LLL immediately if you find an unrecognisable transaction on your account, whether that is a deposit or a withdrawal.
+Call the LLL immediately if you find an unrecognised transaction on your account, whether that is a deposit or a withdrawal.

 Every time you login, the welcome page displays your last login date and time.
 Take note of this information so you can confirm it.